tls-md/tls-md/TLS/Concepts/ESTIMATE.md

 TRY to ASSESS SOMETHING ONE BELIEVES IS DOUBTFUL IN DETAIL.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general word for making an approximate extimate or guess is chuǎi 揣.
+1. The general word for making an approximate extimate or guess is chuǎi [[揣]].
-2. Cè 測 can be a well-founded assessment in some contexts, but the word has a well-established lexicalised function where it means generally "to guess".
+2. Cè [[測]] can be a well-founded assessment in some contexts, but the word has a well-established lexicalised function where it means generally "to guess".
-3. Yì 意 is the subjective and arbitrary formation of an opinion, and the word has a somewhat "philosophical" flavour.
+3. Yì [[意]] is the subjective and arbitrary formation of an opinion, and the word has a somewhat "philosophical" flavour.
-4. Shè 射 is guessing as part of a game of guessing and cannot be used for "to guess" in any other contexts.
+4. Shè [[射]] is guessing as part of a game of guessing and cannot be used for "to guess" in any other contexts.
-5. Cǔn 忖 is a poetic word for assessing or estimating something that is not verifiable.
+5. Cǔn [[忖]] is a poetic word for assessing or estimating something that is not verifiable.
-6. Duó 度 refers to a subjective assessment or estimation of something.
+6. Duó [[度]] refers to a subjective assessment or estimation of something.
-7. Kuí 揆 emphasises the conjectural element in guessing or estimating something.
+7. Kuí [[揆]] emphasises the conjectural element in guessing or estimating something.
-8. Zhòng 中 and zhǔn 准 refer to getting things right when estimating or guessing.
+8. Zhòng [[中]] and zhǔn [[准]] refer to getting things right when estimating or guessing.
 ## Modern Chinese Criteria
 推測
 揣測